-I use a gentle, sensitive and respectful approach to my work.
-My assessments are informed by training in trauma, mindfulness, and the latest research in neurobiology.
-I offer compassion, humor, and a relaxed and respectful space to treat you or your child with calm, reassurance, and dignity.
+My approach is gentle, sensitive and respectful.
+My assessments are informed by my training in trauma, mindfulness, and the latest research in neurobiology.
+I offer compassion, humor, and a relaxed space to treat you with calm, reassurance, and dignity.

 Don’t be put off by the term “psychological testing”.
-This is broad term which covers everything from helping you choose a college major, a career, understanding academic concerns, objectively measuring personal strengths and weaknesses and developing a greater personal insight.
-You might need formal documentation for special accommodations (IEP, 504, college, work, standardized testing such as SAT, GRE, LSAT, MCAT, etc.), or to establish whether you have ADHD or a learning disability.
+This is a broad term which covers everything from completing pencil and paper questionnaires to objectively measuring personal strengths and weaknesses and developing greater personal insights.

 Appointments can be arranged after hours by appointment.